 - Disputes over a final course grade (http://student-rules.tamu.edu/rule48)

 To pursue an appeal, students must contact the Ombuds Office in Undergraduate Studies.
-The Ombuds will advise them and guide them though the process.
-If a student decides to pursue an appeal, the Ombuds will contact the Chair of the Undergraduate Academic Appeals Panel, who will conduct a preliminary review of the grievance, and then, if appropriate, requests that a hearing be scheduled.
-The Ombuds will ensure that all parties have the opportunity to present and review any documentation related to the case.
+The Ombuds will advise them and guide them through the process.
+If a student decides to pursue an appeal, the Ombuds will contact the Chair of the UAAP, who will conduct a preliminary review of the grievance, and then, if appropriate, request that the Ombuds schedule a hearing.
+The Ombuds will ensure that all parties have the opportunity to review any documentation related to the hearing.

-The Undergraduate Academic Appeals Panel considers the facts presented by all parties involved and then makes a decision in closed session.
-The Chair informs the student of the decision immediately following the hearing.
-The Panel’s decision is forwarded to the Associate Provost for Undergraduate Studies with copies to the President, the Dean of Faculties, the student, and the faculty member or college administrator involved in the case.
+The UAAP considers the facts presented by all parties involved and then makes a decision in closed session.
+The Chair informs all parties involved of the decision immediately following the hearing.
+The decision is forwarded to the Associate Provost for Undergraduate Studies with copies to the Dean of Faculties, the student, and the faculty member or college administrator involved in the hearing.

-The Undergraduate Academic Appeals Panel includes the chair, four faculty members, and three undergraduate students.
-These are selected for each case from a panel of up to 30 faculty, students, and chairs who have been trained for their specific roles.
-Charis are appointed through the Academic Operations Committee Deans.
+The UAAP includes the chair, three faculty members, and two undergraduate students.
+These are selected for each hearing from a panel of up to 30 faculty, students, and chairs who have been trained for their specific roles.
+Chairs are Associate Deans appointed through the Academic Operations Committee.
 Faculty are appointed by the Dean of Faculties, in consultation with the Faculty Senate.
+Students are appointed by the Student Government Association or recruited through Associate Deans.